-- (a) A Player who wishes to apply for dispensation to play in a Competition below their applicable age group on the basis of a Disability or for Physical Size or Development Considerations must make an application through the Player's Club, to the Mornington Peninsula Junior Football League. - (b) Application is to be made on the form prescribed by the Mornington Peninsula Junior Football League and must be supported by a Certificate from an appropriately qualified Medical Specialist, Paediatrician or Sports Physician.
-Such Certificate must state the basis for and reasons to support the request for the Player to play down a Competition age group, having regard to all relevant matters pertaining to the Player, including: - (i) the Player's Disability and/or - (ii) the Player's Physical Size or Development Considerations; and - (iii) the qualifications of the person providing the Certificate. - (c) In accordance with this Policy, the League may: - (i) approve the application including for a specified period of time; - (ii) refuse the application; - (iii) request additional information from the Player or from the Club, to enable it to more fully consider the application.
+- (a) A Player who wishes to apply for dispensation to play in a Competition below their applicable age group on the basis of a Disability or for Physical Size or Development Considerations must make an application through the Player's Club, to the relevant League. - (b) Application is to be made on the form prescribed by the League and must be supported by a Certificate from an appropriately qualified Medical Specialist in an area of practice that is directly related to the dispensation being sought.
+Such Certificate must state the basis for and reasons to support the request for the Player to play down a Competition age group, having regard to all relevant matters pertaining to the Player, including: - (i) the Player's Disability and/or; - (ii) the Player's Physical Size or Development Considerations; and

+- (iii) the qualifications of the person providing the Certificate. - (c) In accordance with this Policy, the League may: - (i) approve the application including for a specified period of time; - (ii) refuse the application; - (iii) request additional information from the Player or from the Club, to enable it to more fully consider the application.